Board of Directors

 Maxey has been active in the CFC for years, serving as treasurer of the international CFC federation Do Unto Others from 1995 to 2004.
 For several years, he has been a director of Village by Village, another internationally focused CFC federation.
 He has been active on numerous other not-for-profit and community boards, served on the school board of Dustin OK (president for 2 ½ years), and is president of Shell Creek Rural Water District, which provides water to families in rural Oklahoma and the town of Dustin.

 James Lister, Treasurer

-James has been executive director of the Plummer Home (Salem MA) since 2006.
-During his tenure, the organization has grown substantially in terms of programs operated, young people served, and geographic reach.
-Increasingly, others in the child welfare field are turning to Plummer to understand how social services can be designed to more effectively reconnect young people in state care with family or others who wish to help.
+James was the executive director of the Plummer Home (Salem MA) from 2005-2020.
+During his tenure, the organization has grew substantially in terms of programs operated, young people served, and geographic reach.

 Prior to coming to Plummer Home, James worked with Family Continuity, first as the Assistant Director of an independent living program for foster children and later as a Program Director at an acute mental health residential program for children and adolescents.
 James started his career in human services as a social worker for the Commonwealth of Massachusetts.